jxn628/syriatel-churn-analysis/README.md

 - Also, analyze to see why there is such a big difference in churn rate when customers don't have a voice mail plan.

 ## Recommendation #5: Set up a system which identifies when a customer is getting close to any of the thresholds identified above.
-- Please Note: These recommenations are based on the way that everything is currently set up.
+- Please Note: These recommendations are based on the way that everything is currently set up.
 If my other recommendations are followed, many of these issues would already be taken care of.

 ### Green: Low Risk of Customer Churn.
 - 0-1 Customer Service Calls.